-Lunchboxes and backpacks can be pretty boring—but they don’t have to be.
+Lunchboxes and backpacks can be pretty boring-but they don’t have to be.
+Not many parents know that their children can carry their school necessities with pride, whether it’s with personalized photo on bags or snazzy lunchboxes.
+Now, no one has to have drab accessories ever again.
 Here are a few of our favorite ways to add in some style and fun to these otherwise yawn-inducing school necessities.

 Bentology has a number of colorful, easy-to-clean ways to pack your child’s lunch.
 Bento sets include a large plastic container and five smaller containers (three with lids) that fit perfectly inside.
 Bento Kits include all that, plus a stylin’ insulated bag (available in seven prints) and a set of utensils.
 You can also buy individual containers and lids, cool packs, rice molds, thermoses and more.
 If your child isn’t big on sandwiches or likes to keep food items from getting co-mingled, this one is perfect for you.
 All Bentology products are available for purchase at specialty retailers nationwide or directly from https://bentology.com